Immunization Upload - PatientLink - Medicine & Pharmacy Students

 For the new student, go to Forms then click on Immunization History.
 You will complete the dates of the immunizations, then click on Add immunization record.
 This is a one time data entry.
 Upload additional records to the Immunization Upload.

 For the continuing student who is submitting an annual requirement, click on Immunization Upload.
 Add your immunization record, then Save.

-After review of your documentation, a Medical Records staff will update your PatientLink Immunization page.
+After review of your documentation, a Medical Records staff member will update your PatientLink Immunization page.
 It is your responsibility to check your immunization status often and throughout your educational career to avoid having immunization holds placed on your account.
 Your immunizations will be audited for compliance and at any time you are found to be non-compliant, a hold preventing registration will be placed on your UAccess account until updated documentation is received (via Patient Link).
 Unmet requirements are listed in red under Disease Compliance.
 To view your Patient Link you will need your UA NetID and password.